p-adic adelic metrics and Quadratic Chabauty I: Introduction

 One advantage of the approach to Quadratic Chabauty presented in this paper is that the function $\lambda_p$ is just $\log_p(1)$, where $\log_p$ is a log function on the trivial bundle with easily computed curvature form.
 As explained before, this determines it up to the integral of an unknown holomorphic differential.
 An important observation is that knowledge of this differential is not needed in order to make the method work.
 We explain how this function can be explicitly written as a Coleman or Vologodsky iterated integral.
 In future work, we plan to implement this approach in practice, using algorithms for single~\cite{BKK10, Bal15, BT20, KK21, Kay} and double integrals~\cite{Bal13}.

 For $q\ne p$, we show that the function $\lambda_q$ factors through the reduction graph of $C\otimes \Q_q$, by relating it to a N\'eron function on $J\otimes \Q_q$ with respect to $L\otimes \Q_q$ (see Proposition~\ref{P:factor}).
 In particular, $\lambda_q$ vanishes when $C$ has potentially good reduction at $q$.
 In general, it is a difficult problem to compute the possible values of $\lambda_q$.
-This is analogous to the situation in~\cite{BD18, BDMTV19}; an approach to this problem via Chabauty-Kim theory and harmonic analysis on graphs was developed by Betts and Dogra~\cite{BD}, see also~\cite[Theorem~3.2]{BDMTV2}.
+This is analogous to the situation in~\cite{BD18, BDMTV19}; an approach to this problem via Chabauty--Kim theory and harmonic analysis on graphs was developed by Betts and Dogra~\cite{BD}, see also~\cite[Theorem~3.2]{BDMTV2}.
 However, these results do not give a direct algorithm to compute the functions $\lambda_q$ and their images for $q\ne p$ in the setting of~\cite{BD18}.
-Consequently, most examples for which the rational points were computed using Quadratic Chabauty had the convenient property that there is a global semistable regular model with irreducible special fibers, which directly implies that $\lambda_q$ vanishes identically for all $q$ (but see \cite[\S4.4]{BDMTV2}).
+Consequently, most examples for which the rational points were computed using Quadratic Chabauty had the convenient property that there is a global semistable regular model with irreducible special fibers, which directly implies that $\lambda_q$ vanishes identically for all $q$ (but see \cite[Theorem~1.4, \S8.3.1]{BD18},~\cite{Bia20} and~\cite{BP24} for formulas for $\lambda_q$ and its image in the case of bielliptic genus~2 curves, and \cite[\S4.4]{BDMTV2}.
+See also the recent paper \cite{BDRHS}, where Betts, Duque-Rosero, Hashimoto and Spelier give an algorithm for the computation of local heights for hyperelliptic curves using the work of Coleman--Iovita~\cite{CI99} and the recent machinery of cluster pictures introduced in~\cite{M2D2}).

 Motivated by this, we give a new construction of canonical valuations on abelian varieties using Vologodsky integration.
 This gives an essentially uniform way to construct canonical metrics at all places.
 We believe that this could be of independent interest, also for canonical metrics at non-archimedean places in classical or non-archimedean Arakelov theory.
 In future work, we will give algorithms to compute the (possible values of the) functions $\lambda_q$ in practice using this approach.

 Our approach is somewhat similar to work of Colmez in~\cite{Col98}.
 Colmez constructs $p$-adic integrals and $p$-adic Green functions on abelian varieties and, by pullback, on more general varieties.
 By~\cite[Appendix~B]{Bes05} this theory is essentially equivalent to the theory of log functions.
 For the special case of the theta divisor on a Jacobian, he defines a certain kind of Green function, so-called symmetric Green functions, and he uses these to give a new analytic construction of local height pairings on curves for all finite places, recovering local Coleman--Gross height pairings and local N\'eron symbols.
 In Theorem~\ref{T:loggreen}, we show that Colmez's symmetric Green functions correspond to canonical log functions, with the same auxiliary choices.
 Hence we recover Colmez's construction of local height pairings.